Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: SoFlo Tutors Review

-All in all, I was pretty impressed with SoFlo and had a positive experience.
-The tutor they matched me up with was awesome.
-In terms of substantive knowledge and communication skills, I couldn’t have been happier.
-He seemed genuinely invested in helping me excel.
+All in all, I had an OK experience with SoFlo.
+The first tutor they matched me up with wasn’t great, but I did connect pretty well with my second tutor.
+In terms of substantive knowledge and communication skills, I was happy with her.
+She seemed invested in helping me excel.

 If there is a downside with SoFlo, it’s that their program isn’t as advanced as mega companies like Varsity Tutors in terms of having an integrated digital platform with a one-stop shop for homework assignments, performance analytics, classes, etc.

 They’re a smaller, but more hands on team, concerned less with tech and more on their students.
-And I like this.
-If you’re thinking about going with SoFlo for your SAT tutoring, I wouldn’t hesitate.
-After all, you can always get your money back and try somewhere else if you’re not happy.
+But bottom line here, if you’re thinking about going with SoFlo for your SAT tutoring, I would maybe explore a couple other options first.
+We’ve had really good experiences with Kaplan and Princeton Review.

 FAQ